datajoint/datajoint-python/README.md

 ~~However, please be aware that DataJoint for Python is still undergoing major changes, and thus what's available on PyPI via `pip` is in **pre-release state**!~~

 ## Tutorial
-For an IPython Notebook-based Primer to DataJoint, see (https://github.com/datajoint/ipython-notebook-tutorial).
+The IPython Notebook-based primer for DataJoint is at https://github.com/datajoint/ipython-notebook-tutorial.